mszegedy/plea/story/ch-2.md

 [**Previously**](ch-1.html)

+During the first of those twenty-three minutes, Alexey had gone back to his room and gotten dressed.

+"Wake Vasilisa and Tosha, in those rooms," he instructed, pointing.
+"I'll wake Artemis in a sec."

+"…right, okay," said Sofia.
+"They're both okay with being woken by a stranger?"

+"I dunno.
+Introduce yourself."

+"Great."

+Sofia walked over to Tosha's room, and opened the door.

+Some words drifted up from Tosha's mattress.
+"I'm awake."

+"Oh.
+Um.
+Hi.
+I'm Sofia Pankratyevna Ryzhaya.
+Alexey's… twin sister.
+Pleased to meet you, sir."

+Tosha did not keep track of Alexey's family tree.
+Alexey might have had a twin sister for all they knew.

+"H'lo.
+Pleased to meet you.
+Did you make the big noise that woke me up?"

+"Yeah.
+Sorry."

+Tosha shrugged.
+He rolled back over and closed his eyes.

+"No, wait, T— Tosha.
+You need to pack up and leave.
+Really quickly."

+They got back up and frowned.
+"Why?"

+Sofia struggled to come up with a summary for what she saw as an infinitely complicated political situation with at least twenty dimensions of depth.
+"Alexey and I… there's lots of people who hate us because we're Ryzhayas.
+They want to kill us, and anyone who's friends with us.
+Even if Alexey and I leave, they might kidnap you to use against Alexey.
+Or just kill you.
+We have a safe place.
+Could you please, please come with us?"

+Tosha rubbed his eyes.
+"Can you help me pack?
+Never packed on my own before."
+It then occurred to them that they were, in fact, not comfortable letting a stranger near their belongings.
+"Never mind.
+Please just get one of my friends for me.
+To help."

+Sofia nodded.
+"On it."

+---

+Meanwhile, a newly dried and clothed Alexey barged into Artemis's room.

+"Temmie.
+Temmie!"

+Artemis had perfected the art of falling asleep while holding a pillow on top of her head, to muffle any sounds that might disturb her.
+She was historically an extraordinarily light sleeper, but in the present day, her medications sowed doubt in the hearts of onlookers of a sleeping Artemis that she was even alive.

+"_Temmie!_" Alexey poked her.

+Artemis instantly stood all the way up on her matress, in some sleepy approximation of a fighting stance, and immediately slipped on a pillow and fell onto her side, on the hard wooden floor.

+"Holy shit, Temmie!
+Are you okay?" asked Alexey.
+Some part of him did appreciate the odd slapstick routine he'd just witnessed, and supposed that through a combination of PTSD and drugs, anything was possible.

+"No, Alyosha, I'm _not._ What the fuck?"

+"You weren't waking up!"

+"Why do you need me awake at all?"

+"Pack your things and start the car.
+We need to leave _now._"

+"Oh.
+Oh my god.
+How?
+Who is it?
+Did they—"

+"I don't know, I don't know, I don't know.
+Could be nothing.
+But my interdimensional twin sister appeared in a mirror to tell me that they're gonna kill us, and—"

+"Wait, what?"

+"Look, Artemis, _everyone_ has to leave this house _as soon as possible._ They're not just looking for two losers who escaped from a cult, they're looking for _Ryzhayas._ This is a _shaman war._"

+Artemis knew just enough about shamans, magic, and the reputation of the Ryzhayas to be the appropriate amount of both credulous and terrified.

+"…okay.
+I'll get Tosha, you get Vasilisa."

+"Actually, my sister's already on that."

+Then the yelling started.

+---

+Emboldened by how smoothly her first cold call had gone, Sofia went to go knock on the door to Vasilisa's room, forgetting her urgency for a moment as she replayed the successful social interaction in her head and imagined how this new one might go.

+Hearing no response, she opened the door to find a naked Vasilisa sitting up in bed.
+They both froze for a moment.
+Then Sofia promptly slammed the door shut, aghast at herself.

+"Sorry!
+I'm so sorry!
+I'm sorry!
+I just need to deliver an urgent message!"

+"Who the _fuck_ are you?" responded Vasilisa angrily from behind the door.

+"I don't know!
+Wait, sorry, I do know!
+I'm Sofia Pankratyevna Ryzhaya, Alexey's sister!
+Pleased to meet you, Miss Vasilisa."

+"I don't care, get the fuck away from me!"

+"_You're going to die!_"

+There was a short silence.

+"…that a threat?" responded Vasilisa with icy caution, yet daring to hope that this stranger might care for her well-being.

+"No, there's um, people hunting me and Alexey, and they might kidnap or kill you if they find you.
+Please _please_ come with us.
+We're going to a safe place.
+Pack as fast as you can."

+"…I suck at packing."
+The last bits of vigor were slowly evaporating from Vasilisa as the seriousness of the situation hit her, replacing her blood with limp slush.

+"Medication if you have it.
+Toothbrush.
+Clothes and makeup.
+Personal items.
+In that order," recited Sofia from memory.

+"…okay."

+"We need to be gone in, like, ten minutes."

+"Okay."

+"Do you want me to pack for you?"

+"Okay."

+"Okay, hold on, I need to go check on Tosha.
+He needs help, too."

+Sofia bumped into Alexey and Artemis on the way up.

+"Tosha and Vasilisa both need help packing," Sofia explained to Alexey.
+"Hello, you must be Artemis?
+I'm Sofia Pankratyevna Ryzhaya, pleased to meet you."

+"Nice to meet you and yeah you've got my name right," said Artemis hurriedly.
+"Alexey, I'll do Tosha and you do Vasilisa?"

+"I'll do Tosha.
+You get everyone's stuff from the bathroom, and also please stop the sink's pipe from flooding everything if you know how."

+"…what?"

+"I… broke the sink."

+"_How?_"

+"Go!"

+The two of them departed in opposite ways, leaving Sofia to awkwardly shuffle over to the common area.
+She decided to prepare the storm kettle for transportation while she waited.

+A muffled voice came from the bathroom.
+"Oh my _God!_"

+---

 "Deer."

 While Keleykh's downtown enjoyed basic electric lighting, its hills had to make do with moonlight filtered through pine needles.
 Artemis's car brought a new and foreign element to the scene: piercing blue-white fluorescent headlights, imported from Japan.
 Aggressive, invasive predators situated in a much more delicate ecosystem than they had come from, their current victim was the terrified wild reindeer that Tosha had just pointed out.